-The student will study the layout and calculations related to insulated concrete formwork, as well as straight run stairs.
+Students study the layout and calculations related to insulated concrete formwork, as well as straight run stairs.
 Basic Trigonometry required for the distance, angular, and building lay-out will also be taught as part of this course.

-Students will apply skills learned about the construction of lightweight steel framing and the installation of suspended ceilings.
+Students apply skills learned about the construction of lightweight steel framing and the installation of suspended ceilings.
 Students will build light concrete formwork including footings, walls, and stairs.
 Students will use the builders level or transit to establish elevations and complete building layout.
 The student will build on skills learned in CARP 107 and CARP 110 to construct straight run stairs and a wall cabinet.

-Students will develop knowledge in the installation of suspended ceilings and the construction of lightweight steel framing systems.
+Students develop knowledge in the installation of suspended ceilings and the construction of lightweight steel framing systems.
 Students will study information relating to the investigation and preparation of a building site.
 Topics relating to the excavation, shoring, foundation piles, and the design and construction of concrete formwork including footings walls, columns, beams, and slabs will be learned.
 The use of concrete as a building material will be studied.

 This course will further develop students' blueprint reading and interpretation skills.
 The primary focus will be on Industrial, Commercial, and Institutional design.